Scale - Property CSS

 The terms in the diagram are described below:

-is the coefficient of magnification or reduction (positive or negative number, without units).- The syntax can be repeated from one to 3 times.
+numberis the coefficient of magnification or reduction (positive or negative number, without units).§is a percentage.- The syntax can be repeated from one to 3 times.

 that is to say, its enlargement or reduction.